Maizano Cocina: The Chef’s Table – Closed

 An even more deluxe way to experience Orange County's best elevated Mexican restaurant

-Over the past year, a small Costa Mesa restaurant named Maizano has firmly established itself as the best elevated Mexican restaurant in Orange County – an achievement attributable mostly to Chef Alan Sanz’s incredible skill at coaxing compelling flavors and textures from corn (maiz), and only slightly to the unexpected closure of Michelin-starred Taco Maria, arguably its only true rival.
-Improbably, Maizano operates inside the Mercado Gonzalez Northgate Market, where it delivers culinary award-worthy food and service only feet away from a tortilla factory, a Sinaloan sushi bar, and a tamale stand.
+In 2023, a small Costa Mesa restaurant named Maizano firmly established itself as the best elevated Mexican restaurant in Orange County – an achievement attributable mostly to Chef Alan Sanz’s incredible skill at coaxing compelling flavors and textures from corn (maiz), and only slightly to the unexpected closure of Michelin-starred Taco Maria, arguably its only true rival.
+Improbably, Maizano operated inside the Mercado Gonzalez Northgate Market, where it delivered culinary award-worthy food and service only feet away from a tortilla factory, a Sinaloan sushi bar, and a tamale stand.

-Here, we’re spotlighting the Chef’s Table, a six-course tasting experience that further elevates the standard a la carte menu and Maizano’s “all things corn” focus.
-The menu changes seasonally, and Summer 2024’s courses are:
+In addition to its separate lunch and dinner menus, Maizano offered a separate experience called Chef’s Table, a seasonally shifting, six-course tasting menu that further elevates the standard a la carte choices and Maizano’s “all things corn” focus.
+Summer 2024’s courses were:

 After the tasting menu, we added on their relatively recent Chocolate Cake – a seriously impressive, gourmet-caliber dessert with figs, spiced mole ganache and dark beer crème anglais; it’s one of those chocolate desserts made intentionally for adults who value complexity over pure sweetness.
 Separately, we sampled their Mercado Gonzalez neighbor El Moro’s new Pistachio Consuelo (churro ice cream sandwich), a crowd-pleaser for kids and adults alike; there’s plenty of actual pistachio flavor in the ice cream, and still-crunchy swirled churros on both ends, making this a local standout dessert.